Louciaul/OAIbox_logs_analyser/README.md

 python src/json_to_csv.py your-logs.json name-of-your-result-file.csv
 ```

-NB: your json need to be in the json folder to succesfully work. your csv file will be in the csv folder also.

 ---
 To get your graph:

-NB: your csv file need to be in the "csv" folder to the code to work

 ```bash
 python src/main.py file.csv [-s (int)] [-e (int)] [-r1 (string)] [-r2 (string)]
 ```

+NB: time limit is by default 30 mins of data, you can change that by using -e option

 Avaible options:

 -s option: to change the starting timer of the data (for example if you don't want the 5 first minutes on your graph just use "-s 300" (time is in second))

--e option: to change the ending timer of the data (for example if you don't want the 5 last minutes on your graph just use "-e 300" (time is in second))
+-e option: to change the ending timer of the data, just add the maximum time limit (-1500 to not go over 1500 seconds)

 -r1 option: if you want to select only one rnti specifically (for example if you want to see only rnti "4ac8" use "r1 4ac8)